PawDevUK/Portfolio-react/README.md

 - animated chat button and chat header "Brain bot"
 - added visitor counter on every intro button click
 - added email notification on every visitor
+- added RWD for Contact and Footer
+- Changed parallax for contact and widened it to full width of the page.

 ### To Do